 '''

-from datetime import datetime

 import RNS

 from RNS.vendor import umsgpack

 Let's define an app name.
 We'll use this for all

 destinations we create.
 Since this echo example

 is part of a range of example utilities, we'll put

 them all within the app namespace "example_utilities"

 APP_NAME = "example_utilities"

 A reference to the latest client link that connected

-latest client link = None
+latest_client_link = None

 A reference to the latest buffer object

 latest_buffer = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath):

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our example

 server_identity = RNS.Identity()

 We create a destination that clients can connect to.
 We

-want clients to create links to this destination. so we
+want clients to create links to this destination, so we

 need to create a "single" destination type.

 server_destination = RNS.Destination(

 server_identity,

 RNS.Destination.IN,

 RNS.Destination.SINGLE,

-APP_NAME,
+APP_NAME.

 "bufferexample"

 )

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

 Everything's ready!

 Let's Wait for client requests or user input

 server_loop(server_destination)

-def server_loop(destination):
+def server loop(destination):

 Let the user know that everything is ready

+RNS.log(

 '''

 '''

-RNS.log(

 "Link buffer example "+

 RNS.prettyhexrep(destination.hash)+

 " running, waiting for a connection."

 )

 RNS.log("Hit enter to manually send an announce (Ctrl-C to quit)")

 We enter a loop that runs until the users exits.

 If the user hits enter, we will announce our server

 destination on the network, which will let clients

 know how to create messages directed towards it.

 while True:

 entered = input()

 destination.announce()

 RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash))

 When a client establishes a link to our server

 destination, this function will be called with

 a reference to the link.

 def client_connected(link):

 global latest_client_link, latest_buffer

 latest_client_link = link

 RNS.log("Client connected")

 link.set_link_closed_callback(client_disconnected)

 If a new connection is received, the old reader

 needs to be disconnected.

 if latest_buffer:

 latest_buffer.close()

 Create buffer objects.

 The stream_id parameter to these functions is

 a bit like a file descriptor, except that it

 is unique to the receiver.

 In this example, both the reader and the writer

 use stream_id = 0, but there are actually two

 separate unidirectional streams flowing in

+#

 opposite directions.

 channel = link.get_channel()

 latest_buffer = RNS.Buffer.create_bidirectional_buffer(0, 0, channel, server_buffer

 →ready)

 def client_disconnected(link):

 RNS.log("Client disconnected")

 def server_buffer_ready(ready_bytes: int):

+Callback from buffer when buffer has data available

 '''

 '''

-Callback from buffer when buffer has data available

 :param ready_bytes: The number of bytes ready to read

 global latest_buffer

 data = latest_buffer.read(ready_bytes)

 data = data.decode("utf-8")

 RNS.log("Received data over the buffer: " + data)

 reply_message = "I received \""+data+"\" over the buffer"

 reply_message = reply_message.encode("utf-8")

 latest_buffer.write(reply_message)

 latest_buffer.flush()

 A reference to the server link

-server_link = None
+server link = None

 A reference to the buffer object, needed to share the

 object from the link connected callback to the client

 loop.

 buffer = None

 This initialisation is executed when the users chooses

 to run as a client

 def client(destination_hexhash, configpath):

 We need a binary representation of the destination

 hash that was entered on the command line

 try:

 dest_len = (RNS.Reticulum.TRUNCATED_HASHLENGTH//8)2

 if len(destination_hexhash) != dest_len:

 raise ValueError(

 "Destination length is invalid, must be {hex} hexadecimal characters (

-→ {byte} bytes).".format(hex=dest_len, byte=dest_len//2)
+→{byte} bytes).".format(hex=dest_len, byte=dest_len//2)

-)

 destination_hash = bytes.fromhex(destination_hexhash)

+except:

 RNS.log("Invalid destination entered.
 Check your input!\n")

-exit()
+sys.exit(0)

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

+Check if we know a path to the destination

 '''